A Week of Creativity, Exploration, and Renewal

 12-1

-Lunch with tips from our faculty
+Lunch and a reading from our faculty

 (and time to swim, walk on the beach, or just chill)

-1:30 to 3 "Decomposition" workshop with Malcolm Ryder
+1:30 to 3 workshop with Malcolm Ryder

-3:30 to 5 "Lyrics and Lyricism" workshop with Zoe Carter and Connie Hale
+3:30 to 5 workshop with Grant Faulkner

 You can register here.